Everyone wants to know…

 Because of the rigorous academic nature of our College Study Abroad Programs, students participating in the college-specific programs will be allowed to bring a laptop on the program in order to assist with academic work.
 Aside from the laptop, we ask that you not bring any other devices which can connect to wifi (e.g. iPods or iPads) in order to remain present during your semester abroad.
 In addition to our own motivations for unplugging, there is a growing body of research that supports the benefits of this philosophy.
 We encourage you to check out this blog post to get a better sense of why we ask you to leave your cell phone at home.

 WHAT HAPPENS IF A STUDENT GETS SICK OR INJURED?

-Our instructors are trained in many of the common local ailments and medical concerns.
-Most instructors are additionally trained in Wilderness First Aid, First Responder, or as Emergency Medical Technician.
-By building strong relationships with students, instructors are tuned in to any illnesses or injuries that may occur on course and can respond immediately.
+Our field staff are trained in many of the common local ailments and medical concerns.
+Most field staff are additionally trained in Wilderness First Aid, First Responder, or as an Emergency Medical Technician.
+By building strong relationships with students, field staff are tuned in to any illnesses or injuries that may occur on program and can respond immediately.
 We work with International SOS as an emergency evacuation provider as well as for medical consultation and vetting of facilities.
 Additionally, we have carefully researched in-country medical facilities in the event of a clinic visit due to illness or injury.
 If a student becomes injured or ill, we first ensure appropriate first aid and tend to their immediate well-being.
-We will then move to more advanced medical care as needed, consulting with our medical consultation and evacuation company (International SOS) to determine the appropriate level of care.
+We will then move to more advanced medical care as needed, with guidance from our medical consultation and evacuation company (International SOS) to determine the appropriate level of care.
 Our administrative on-call staff is available 24/7 to support instructors during an emergency and can offer information to parents as necessary.